-In Online Appendix Tables 11 and 12, I estimate the core models for the recently released and on probation samples for various populations of ex-offenders.
-These include males only, young ex-offenders (aged 35 and under at the time of the reform; median age is 39 in both samples), young, male ex-offenders, and young, male, black ex-offenders.
+the reform; median age is 39 in both samples), young and male ex-offenders, and young, male, and black ex-offenders.

 These results are largely similar to the overall patterns.
-For young, male, and black exoffenders, estimates in the recently released sample suggest increases in employment of 2-4 p.p., although confidence intervals are wide.
+For young, male, and black ex-offenders, estimates in the recently released sample suggest increases in employment of 2-4 percentage points, although confidence intervals are wide.
 Any added jobs must be primarily low paying or low hours, however, since total earnings does not appear to increase.
-The pooled "post" specification reported at the bottom of Table 11, which estimates a single parameter capturing changes in the treatment group for one year after BTB took effect relative to one year before, finds small but insignificant increases in employment rates and earnings.
-Young men in the probationer analysis sample also see slight increases, with employment increasing by 2-4 p.p. after the reform.
+The pooled "post" specification reported at the bottom of table A7, which estimates a single parameter capturing changes in the treatment group for 1 year after BTB took effect relative to 1 year before, finds small but insignificant increases in employment rates and earnings.
+Young men in the probationer analysis sample also see slight increases, with employment increasing by 2-4 percentage points after the reform.
 Earnings impacts are again negligible, however, translating into increases of about \$50 a month.
 Pooled "post" estimates are similar.